 The purpose of this Standards Analysis "ICT Sector - Luxembourg" is to encourage the participation of national stakeholders in technical standardization, as doing so would directly contribute to supporting and stimulating the Luxembourg ICT market's competitiveness, visibility and performance.
-Many national organizations are involved in ICT technical standardization, offering them unique opportunities to participate in the process and help design the future global ICT landscape, in all topics ranging from Software Engineering to the new Smart ICT paradigms (e.g.: Al, Blockchain), and through Information Security and Digital Trust.
+Many national organizations are involved in ICT technical standardization, offering them unique opportunities to participate in the process and help design the future global ICT landscape, in all topics ranging from Software Engineering to the new Smart ICT paradigms (e.g.: Quantum Technologies, AI, Blockchain), and through Information Security and Digital Trust.
 This chapter provides an overview of ILNAS developments aiming at facilitating the involvement of stakeholders in the technical standardization process, for the benefit of the national economy.

 The ICT sector is, at a national level, the most active standardization sector.
 Luxembourg is a "P-member" of ISO/IEC JTC 1 and represents national interests in its plenary meetings.
-96 delegates from the country are currently involved in international and European technical standardization committees of the ICT sector.
+92 delegates from the country are currently involved in international and European technical standardization committees of the ICT sector.
 However, considering the size and richness of the ecosystem of organizations involved in ICT in Luxembourg, ILNAS believes that ICT standardization technical committees could still attract more national stakeholders and make them benefit from related opportunities.
-In this way, ILNAS, with the support of ANEC GIE, is following ICT-related technical committees in order to provide the most relevant information to the national ICT community.
-There are currently four ANEC GIE standardization project officers dedicated to the ICT sector, each with a portfolio of topics to manage in this regard 13.
+In this way, ILNAS, with the support of ANEC GIE, is following ICT-related technical committees in order to provide the most relevant information to the national ICT community..